Clinical Research Office

 Under the direction of principal investigators and disease team leaders, CRO study coordinators are responsible for finding, recruiting, and enrolling appropriate patients for clinical trials as well as educating patients about clinical trial options.
 They also ensure that the patients on study complete all necessary tests and follow-up visits as required for the trial.

 The CRO also provides support for investigators through our regulatory staff, who oversee the appropriate submissions to the Protocol Review and Monitoring Committee (PRMC) and then the Institutional Review Board (IRB).
+Researchers on campus can access details of the PRMC process online.

 The PRMC is a Cancer Center committee that is responsible for reviewing all cancer-related clinical trials for scientific merit; monitoring progress of all approved protocols; and for closing protocols based upon poor accrual.
 All cancer-related protocols at UT Southwestern must be approved by the PRMC prior to submission the Institutional Review Board (IRB).